fe-walker/cs30-final-project/proposal.md

 I want to build an adventure type game, similar to the dungeon crawler games from the exemplars, taking inspiration from The Oregon Trail.
 It'll probably be more western than medival/fantasy dungeon, and interactive prompts to make choices.

 ## Needs to have list
-- WASD to move
+- WASD for movement
-- interact with objects around
+- interact with objects/other characters around
 - map
 - pixelated images
 - player character